acdc-digital/EAC/README.md

 # Convex Configuration
 NEXT_PUBLIC_CONVEX_URL=your_convex_deployment_url

-# OpenAI API Integration for Terminal Chat
+# Anthropic Claude API Integration for Terminal Chat
-OPENAI_API_KEY=your_openai_api_key_here
+ANTHROPIC_API_KEY=your_anthropic_api_key_here
 ```

 **Important:**

 - All Convex commands in `package.json` are configured with `--env-file .env.local` to ensure consistent deployment targeting.
-- The OpenAI API key is required for the AI chat functionality in the terminal interface.
+- The Anthropic API key is required for the AI chat functionality in the terminal interface.
 - Copy `.env.example` to `.env.local` and fill in your actual API keys.

 #### AI Chat Terminal

-The dashboard includes an integrated AI chat terminal powered by OpenAI GPT-4o-mini:
+The dashboard includes an integrated AI chat terminal powered by Anthropic Claude:

 - **Access**: Click the terminal tab at the bottom of the interface
 - **Format**: Uses terminal-style `$ user:` and `$ system:` prompts